-Below is the first post (part of a series of 5) about getting your artistic house in order for the new year.
+Below is the first post (part of a series of 5) about getting your artistic house in order.

 Create or reorganize your artist website!